kathryn-culpepper/Physics-Articles-ML/README.md

 Code and Data for my Senior Physics Capstone Project

 ## Folder Descriptions
-* Text Data holds the article texts for the sources
+* Data Text Sources holds the article texts for the sources
 * Table Data holds the metadata characteristics tables
+* Presentations holds presentaion documents and writing